Intended Audience

 variable.
 We can then echo the result to the screen.

-Similar to how you might want to type hint a typical function parameter, you can also type hint closure parameters.
+Similar to how you might want to type hint a typical function parameter to improve your code quality, you can also type hint closure parameters.
 We can also add return types to the closures to ensure the function returns the correct type of value.
 Let's add some type hints and return types to our closure:

 1$addition = function(int $a, int $b): int {2 return $a + $b;3};